ANGL1391 - English III

 In excess of these three absences, each new absence will need to be justified by a medical certificate or by a duly substantiated written justification.
 If not justified, any additional absences shall be penalised in the mark for continuous assessment.

-The teaching methods and assessment modes will most likely be hybrid (blended learning).
-In the context of the Covid-19 pandemic, we will strictly follow the changes imposed by USL-B.
+The teaching methods and assessment modes can still be influenced by circumstances and restrictions related to the Covid-19 pandemic.
+We will strictly follow the changes imposed by USL-B in the context of the pandemic.